JonathanUhler/Period-Countdown/CONTRIBUTING.md

 Create your new school JSON file at `Period-Countdown/src/assets/json`.
 JSON files can be created semi-automatically by using the data generator build in to the desktop application (accessible through Help > School Data Wizard).
-Alternatively, JSON files can be written by hand with some basic knowledge of the formatting. \
+Alternatively, JSON files can be written by hand with some basic knowledge of the formatting.

-\
-Below is a full example of a school JSON file with descriptions of its components:
+Below is a full example of a school JSON file with simple descriptions of its components:
 ```json
 {
     "Info": {